-- In 2016/17, 78.3% of children entering kindergarten had met immunization requirements.
-This was similar to the previous school year when 78.4% were deemed meeting requirements. - Zones 2 and 4 reported an increase in the proportion of students meeting immunization requirements when compared to the previous year (+5% and +3.5% respectively).
-Whereas, Zones 1 and 6 have shown a slight decrease (-3% and -4% respectively) and Zones 3, 5 and 7 have shown similar proportions compared to the previous school year. - The overall parental objection in 2016/17 remained at 2.3%.
-Despite the decrease compared to previous year, Zone 4 still has the highest proportion among the other zones with 5.7% of parents/guardians objecting to get their children immunized. - 3.1% of children entering kindergarten didn't have any immunization records submitted.
+- In 2018/19, 76.8% of children entering kindergarten had met immunization requirements.
+This was slightly higher than the previous school year when 76.4% were deemed meeting requirements. - All regions reported higher proportions of the children meeting immunization requirements compared the previous school year with the exception of Zone 1 and Zone 2 (with 4% and 2% decrease respectively). - The overall parental objection decreased to 1.8% in 2018/19, compared to 2% in 2017/18.
+Despite the decrease compared to previous year, Zone 4 still has the highest proportion among the other zones with 4.9% of parents/guardians objecting to get their children immunized followed by Zone 5 with 3.4%. - 4.6% of children entering kindergarten didn't have any immunization records submitted.
+Zone 2 showed the highest proportion since immunization records were not available for almost 8% of their kindergarten children.

-5.3 Findings by Individual Vaccine, 2016/17
+5.3 Findings by Individual Vaccine, 2018/19

-- Among students with proof of immunization, the highest to lowest proportion of up-to-date immunizations (by induvial vaccine) was: Men-C-C (91%), MMR (88.5%), Varicella (87.5%), DTaP (79.7%) and IPV (79.6%). - Among students with incomplete proof of immunization for DTaP, 63.8% of the children were only missing the 4-year old booster dose.
+- Among students with proof of immunization, the highest to lowest proportion of up-to-date immunizations (by individual vaccine) was: Men-C-C (89.1%), MMR (86.5%), Varicella (85.5%), IPV (78.3%) and DTaP (78.2%). - Among students with incomplete proof of immunization for DTaP, 63.9% of the children were missing only the 4-year old booster dose.
 The IPV booster dose accounted for 62.8% of all children deemed not up-to-date for this vaccine.
-19.7% and 23% of children were missing the last dose of MMR and Varicella respectively.
+22.5% and 21.8% of children were missing the last dose of Varicella and MMR respectively.

 Graph 2.
-Percentage of students meeting requirements for school entry through immunization, or medical exemption, objections, or not meeting requirements, New Brunswick, 2015/16 to 2016/17.
+Percentage of students meeting requirements for school entry through immunization, or medical exemption, objections, or not meeting requirements, New Brunswick, 2017/18 to 2018/19.

 Graph 3.
-Percentage of students meeting requirements for school entry through immunization, by Health Zone, New Brunswick, 2015/16 to 2016/17.
+Percentage of students meeting requirements for school entry through immunization, by Health Zone, New Brunswick, 2017/18 to 2018/19.

 Figure 1.
-Proportion of students up-to-date with individual vaccine by Health Zone compared to the NB average, 2016/17
+Proportion of students up-to-date with individual vaccine by Health Zone compared to the NB average, 2018/19.